taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/stages/index.md

 author: Frakits & Ne_Eo & Nex_isDumb
 desc: How to make custom stages.
 lastUpdated: 2024-09-20T15:19:41.000Z
-title: Creating stages
+title: Creating Stages
 ---
-# Creating stages
+# Creating Stages
 Stages are defined via XML files, similar to <a href="../characters/">Creating characters</a>.
 By creating an XML file in ``./data/stages``, you officially created a stage.

 The default stage XML looks something like this: